vdarkobar/Home-Cloud/README.md

 ---

 <p align="center">
-  All set to add Services
+  All set to add Services:
 </p>